SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/creating-team-manifest-manually-for-webpart.md

 }
 ```

-Important attributes to update in the manifest file are following:
+You need to update the following important attributes in the manifest file:

-- **packageName** - Technical name of the package
+- **packageName**: Technical name of the package
-- **id** - Unique package id.
+- **id**: Unique package id.
 Generate new GUID for this attribute
+- **developer**: Update the URLs for the `websiteUrl`, `privacyUrl`, and `termsOfUseUrl`.
-- **name:Short** - Name of your app (<=30 chars)
+- **name:Short**: Name of your app

+    > [!IMPORTANT]
+    > The app's name must not exceed 30 characters.

-- **description:Short** - Short description of your app
+- **description:Short**: Short description of your app
-- **description:full** - Full description of your app
+- **description:full**: Full description of your app
-- **icons:outline** - The `outline` icon is used in these places: the app bar and messaging extensions the user has marked as a "favorite."
+- **icons:outline**: The `outline` icon is used in these places: the app bar and messaging extensions the user has marked as a "favorite."
 This icon must be 32&times;32 pixels.
-- **icons:color** - The `color` icon is used throughout Microsoft Teams (in app and tab galleries, bots, flyouts, and so on).
+- **icons:color**: The `color` icon is used throughout Microsoft Teams (in app and tab galleries, bots, flyouts, and so on).
 This icon should be 192&times;192 pixels.
-- **configurationUrl** - You should adjust the sample `configurationUrl` to include manifest id of your web part component by updating the GUID after `componentId` query parameter.
+- **configurationUrl**: Modify the sample `configurationUrl` to include the manifest ID of your web part component by updating the GUID after `componentId` query parameter.
-- **canUpdateConfiguration** - Setting this property to true will mean that you allow modification of the properties of the web part.
+- **canUpdateConfiguration**: Setting this property to true will mean that you allow modification of the properties of the web part.
 Set this value to false to prevent this.

 Notice in the template manifest file above, there are multiple placeholders that should be updated.
 Use the following values from the SharePoint Framework's web part manifest file (**./src/webparts/[webpartname]/[webpartname].manifest.json**) to update these values: